 There are a significant proportion of people with a sensation of blocked ear who seem to have no abnormality which neatly fits with any of the above.
-Although I have used the term “blocked ear” many patients would use different words to explain their problem for example “pressure in ear”, “pain”, “popping”, “crackling”, “sensation of fluid in ear”, “cotton wool in the ear” and “numbness in ear”.
-Some patients may have multiple symptoms including (but not necessarily at the same time as the ear pressure) fluctuating hearing loss, pain, tinnitus, unsteadiness or pressure in other parts of the head or neck and visual disturbance.
+Although I have used the term “blocked ear” many patients would use different words to explain their problem for example “pressure in the ear”, “pain”, “popping”, “crackling”, “sensation of fluid in the ear”, “cotton wool in the ear” and “numbness in the ear”.
+Some patients may have multiple symptoms including (but not necessarily at the same time as the ear pressure) fluctuating hearing loss, pain, tinnitus, unsteadiness or pressure in other parts of the head or neck, and visual disturbance.
 Recent research has revealed that a significant proportion of this group of patients are likely to have a disorder linked to or part of a type of atypical migraine.
-Although migraine typically causes bouts of headache it is well recognised that patients with migraine are prone to a number of other symptoms including ear symptoms.
+Although migraine typically causes bouts of a headache it is well recognised that patients with migraine are prone to a number of other symptoms including ear symptoms.
 My own experience is that if one is prepared to be a little flexible regarding the definition of migraine then the majority of patients with a blocked ear who have no other explanation do have or have had migraine.
-The other possibility is that this group of patients have a Ménière’s disease variant (i.e.without the spinning dizziness/vertigo, hearing loss or tinnitus).
+The other possibility is that this group of patients have a Ménière’s disease variant (i.e.without spinning dizziness/vertigo, hearing loss, or tinnitus).
+The label Endolymphatic Hydrops may be used in this scenario (see here).
 Interestingly a significant proportion of people with Ménière’s disease also have migraine.
-It is, of course, possible that blocked ear is a standalone disorder.
+It is, of course, possible that a blocked ear is a standalone disorder.